mariuste/Fan_Temp_Control/README.md

 This code was written to control the temperature inside a server cabinet by measuring the temperature with a DS18b20 Temperature probe and outputting a PWM signal with the Arduino Nano to control a 4-Pin fan.
-Unlike the cheap control boards from Amazon or Ebay this code switches the fan off when the temperature is low enough.
+Unlike the cheap control boards from Amazon or Ebay this code switches the fan off when the temperature is low enough (0% PWM and optional High-Side-Switch).

 **Choice of fan:** Please note that the shut-off feature only works if the fan supports it (tuns off when PWM = 0%).
 Not all fans do this.
+According to the 4-Pin Fan specification by Intel 0%-Shutoff is supported on "Type B" and "Type C" 4-Pin Fans, not on "Type A" fans.

-I think most CPU-Fans do offer this feature while most case-fans have a minimum RPM even at 0% PWM.
-For fans without this feature the circuit has to be modifies if you want to shut if off at low temperatures.
+I think most CPU-Fans do offer 0%-Shutoff while most case-fans have a minimum RPM even at 0% PWM.
+For fans without this feature the circuit has to be modified if you want to shut if off at low temperatures.
 A simple high side switch will work (1 PMOS + 1 NMOS or 1 PNP+NPN Transistor).

-You can test if your fan will shut of at 0% PWM by connecting the the fan to 12V and GND an connecting the PWM pin of the fan to GND.
-If it stops spinning everything is fine and the code arduino will work as intended.
-But when it spins you need the mentioned high side switch for turning it off completely at low temperature.
+You can test if your fan will shut off at 0% PWM by connecting the the fan to 12V and GND and connecting the PWM pin of the fan to GND.
+If it stops spinning everything is fine and the code arduino will work as intended (fan is Type B or Type C).
+But when it spins you need the mentioned high side switch for turning it off completely at low temperature (Type A fan).

 If you don't mind the fan always slowly spinning at low temperatures every fan will work.

-//TODO: I will soon extend the code to support another GPIO to shut off fans which do not support 0% PWM

 ## Overview:
 ![Wireing Diagram](https://github.com/mariuste/Fan_Temp_Control/blob/main/image/WiringDiagram_bb.png)